Rotorua Mongrel Mob member Raymond Jury on trial for murdering Trevor Rikihana

 He had binding marks on his wrists, consistent with being tied up and a serious brain injury, Jenkins told the jury.

-On the night of January 29, Jury drove to Rikihana's Te Ngae Rd house about 11pm for a brief 10-minute encounter.
+On the night of January 29, Jury drove to Rikihana's Te Ngae Rd house with his bulldog about 11pm for a brief 10-minute encounter.

-He returned shortly after midnight and was taken to Rikihana's sleepout by the victim's niece to talk to him.
+He returned shortly after midnight and was taken to Rikihana's sleepout by the victim's niece Lauren Eketone to talk to him.

 An argument started over money and the defendant attacked Rikihana, who was unable to fight back and became "overwhelmed", Jenkins said.
 Rikihana was described as being 167cm tall (5ft 5in) and weighing 49kg.